 With this approach, rather than one specific percentage for each asset class, you might have a target range.
 For instance, you might allocate from 30% to 50% of your portfolio to large-capitalization stocks.
 Depending on your views of the market, you might want to allocate near the low or high end of that range.
 Thus, your allocations will change as your views about the market change.

 With this rebalancing method, you monitor your portfolio more frequently, perhaps monthly.
 Once your allocation moves from your target allocation by a certain predetermined percentage, you rebalance your portfolio.

-- Correlation - Correlation is a statistical measure of how one asset class performs in relation to another asset class.
+Correlation is a statistical measure of how one asset class performs in relation to another asset class.
 Assets that are not highly correlated can help reduce the volatility in a portfolio.
 Thus, the lower the correlation between assets, the less variation you should tolerate.
 Being off target will have a greater impact on your portfolio when the variation is between low correlation assets.

-- Taxes - Before rebalancing, you need to consider the tax ramifications of doing so.
+Before rebalancing, you need to consider the tax ramifications of doing so.
 Especially if rebalancing would result in short-term capital gains subject to ordinary income taxes, you may be willing to tolerate more variation in your allocation percentages.
 However, there are other ways to rebalance without causing a taxable event, such as rebalancing in tax-deferred accounts, making new investments in underweighted assets, redirecting periodic income to the underweighted portion, or taking withdrawals from the overweighted portion.